-Downloadable Materials — The Learning Scientists.
+To learn more about how we created the materials, see this blog.
+The materials are intended to teach about principles of learning and to provide teachers and students with flexible guiding principles to guide learning and studying.
 Learning Styles: A Misguided Attempt to Highlight Individual Differences in Learners — The Learning Scientists.
 Another learning styles concept is to differentiate between abstract versus concrete learners.

 The idea put forward here is that concrete learners need concrete entities and examples for successful learning whereas abstract learners enjoy abstract rules and representations.
+However, a much better way to look at individual differences is to take their prior knowledge and expertise into consideration.
+Doing so, makes clear that novices often use concrete steps and examples because they simply don’t have the knowledge yet to extract abstract rules or understand more abstract information.
 The Skill-Theory principles which underpin my teaching approach.
 Educational Leadership:Instruction That Sticks:Strategies That Make Learning Last.
 Daniel T.

 The study concerned has analysed 71 peer-reviewed studies in order to find out the optimal conditions for learning a second language.
 Here is the relevant part for teachers of French in the UK, or teachers of English in France: (1)...
 L2 learners with little L2 exposure require explicit instruction to master grammar; (2) L2 learners with strong L2 aptitude, motivation, and first language (L1) skills are more successful; (3) Effective L2 teachers demonstrate sufficient L2 proficiency, strong instructional skills, and proficiency in their students’ L1; (4) L2 learners require 3-7 years to reach L2 proficiency, with younger learners typically taking longer but more likely to achieve close-to-native results.